Fathijem/FUTURE_CS_02/Alerts/internal_connection_attempt_alert.md

 ## Viewing Alerts
-All alerts can be viewed by clicking on the activity (top right corner).
-In the drop view, click on triggered alerts -> AfterHour Login -> View results to analyse the alerts and the details.
+All alerts can be viewed by clicking on the activity (top right corner) for more details steps go to [`alerts/afterhour_login.md`](alerts/afterhour_login.md).
+In the drop view, click on triggered alerts -> ConnectionAttempt Login -> View results to analyse the alerts and the details.
 <img width="1880" height="515" alt="image" src="https://github.com/user-attachments/assets/e917c2cb-cb24-44f7-9b6e-8be7b45ab292" />